purelyvivid/ET082_15_MoveImg/README.md

 - 2019/11/15
 - training for **fine-tune** stage
 - generate `.gif` result (moving image)
-- NOTE: **In this fine-tune stage, model training is co-worked with team effort.
+- **NOTE: In this fine-tune stage, model training is co-worked with TEAM effort.
 So codes in this stage are non-public.**

 ### / result
 - put partial results for demo